James N. Druckman Payson S. Wild Professor of Political Science and Associate Director of the Institute for Policy Research

 Regional Specialization(s): United States

-Department Strength(s): Feminist and Gender Studies; Political Parties; Public Opinion, Political Communication, and Political Participation; Experimental Methods
+Department Strength(s): Political Parties; Experimental Methods; Public Opinion, Political Communication, and Political Participation

 James N. Druckman’s research focuses on political preference formation and communication.
 His recent work examines how citizens make political, economic, and social decisions in various contexts (e.g., settings with multiple competing messages, online information, deliberation).
 He also researches the relationship between citizens' preferences and public policy, and how political elites make decisions under varying institutional conditions.